Douglas Kenney: Death

 Kenney and Chevy Chase went to Maui, Hawaii, in the summer of 1980.
 About three weeks into the vacation, Chase left for a work commitment while Kenney's girlfriend, Kathryn Walker, arrived to keep Kenney company.
-However, after a short visit, she returned to Los Angeles.
+After a short visit, she returned to Los Angeles.
 Chase was preparing to return to Hawaii when he received a telephone call telling him that Kenney was missing.

 Kenney had traveled alone to the island of Kauaʻi on August 26, 1980.
 On August 27, he fell to his death from a 35 ft cliff called the Hanapepe Valley Lookout.
 Police found his rental car near the lookout point the following day, and his body was located on August 31.

 Paul Krassner, who had worked with Kenney before, wrote about Kenney's death: "There were rumors that he had committed suicide.
 I didn’t believe it.
 Not only had we planned to meet, but John Landis, the director of Animal House, said Doug also wanted to see him back in Los Angeles when he returned from Hawaii."
 Found in Kenney's hotel room were notes for projects he had been planning, jokes, and an outline for a new movie.
 A gag line that he had left was also discovered: "These last few days are among the happiest I've ever ignored."

 His death was classified as accidental by Kauaʻi police.

 The National Lampoon published a tribute to him by Matty Simmons, as well as a cartoon showing a sign reading "Doug Kenney Slipped Here" next to the edge of a cliff.